SirWaffle/local-ai-code-completion/README.md

 # Currently a work in progress!

-this is mostly a least code require, simple example that connects everything together to make your own code completion / code generator, emant to run locall with just one user.
-Extending it to act as a service for multiple users can work, but there are ineffeciencies and whatnot that should be done for that to work well
+this is mostly a least code require, simple example that connects everything together to make your own code completion / code generator, meant to run locally with just one user ( but supprts multiple ).
+Extending it to act as a service for multiple users can work, but there are ineffeciencies and whatnot that should be addressed for that to work well

 This should act as a good jumping off point to customize to your needs, and I will improve stuff as i have time